Turkish Levantine: 20th century

 The Ottoman Empire fought against the British, French and Italians during World War I. The victorious states of World War I compelled the Ottoman government to sign the Treaty of Sèvres.
 The United Kingdom, Italy, and France were among the occupants of Anatolia.
 After the independence of Turkey, there was negative public opinion towards Levantines because of allegations that Levantines had cooperated with the Allies.
-After the Great Fire of Smyrna, most of the Levantines left Smyrna (now Izmir), and only a few ever returned.
+After the Great Fire of Smyrna, most of the Levantines left Smyrna (now İzmir), and only a few ever returned.